Looking for your next favorite book?

-Need help finding what to read next?
-Our librarians are always happy to help, but if you want to do some browsing on your own, give these sites a try.
+Our librarians are always happy to recommend something for you but if you want to do some browsing on your own, here are some great sites to use:

 - What Should I Read Next? — Enter a book you like and the site will analyze a huge database of real readers’ favorite books to provide book recommendations and suggestions for what to read next.

 - Goodreads’ Teen Book Lists